fikalovsonatov-dev/Eclipsed.Light/README.md

 ## Support
 If you encounter any issues or have any questions, please open an issue in the [issues page](https://github.com/EclipsedDBD/Eclipsed.Light/issues) or contact us through [Discord](https://discord.gg/eclipsedtop).

+## Video
+A quick Tutorial on how to set it up and use it found on our [Youtube](https://www.youtube.com/watch?v=TwivCHHInb0).